-Definition This indicator denotes that t This indicator denotes that the person's contact information is to be held 'in confidence'
+Definition This indicator denotes that the person's contact information is to be held 'in confidence'

 Source standards

 Data type Boolean Representational class N/A

 Field size Max: 1 Representational layout N(1,0)

 Value domain 1 - Protected 0 - Not Protected

 Obligation Mandatory

-Guide for use The flag indicates whether the person's contact information held can be shared as part of the person's contact information record.
-Organisations holding or accessing this information are responsible for ensuring appropriate controls are implemented and active to provide contact information protection.
-The default is 0 - Not Protected.
-This flag is set to 1 if the person indicates they have a reason to not share this name
+Guide for use shared as part of the per- holding or accessing this appropriate controls are i information protection. er the person's contact information son's contact information record.
+Information are responsible for emplemented and active to providuate to the state of the share this name Organisations nsuring e contact